harmonicalchemy/modular-emacs/README.md

 In this default setup, your local `~/.emacs.d/init.el` is not kept in modular-emacs code revision.
 Instead, you may use this file to try out experimental customization and you may wish to keep it in your local branch under code revision by removing it from your local branch's `.gitignore` file.
 If something goes wrong you can quickly refresh this file from the original `~/.emacs.d/me.init.el`.

 You can also use the Modular Emacs \*scratch\* buffer to paste experimental lisp code to try out before making it permanent as a stand alone `.el` emacs lisp file...  you can evaluate the entire \*scratch\* buffer without removing the banner message at the top as that message is one huge lisp comment...
 If something horrible happens, no worries...
 Restart emacs...
-Your messup will be gone and you will be back to where you were before you or that elisp test code goofed up...
+Your mess-up will be gone and you will be back to where you were before you or that elisp test code goofed up...

 If your customization proves stable, and you like it, you could then save your scratch buffer (as is) to a new file, for example: `~/.emacs.d/lisp/my-modules/00-my-new-module.el` _(use your own module name prefixed with `01.` `02.` `03.` `...` etc.)_ for your new custom module name.
-This will make you consistant with the naming convention used within `~/.emacs.d/lisp/modules` directory...
+This will make you consistent with the naming convention used within `~/.emacs.d/lisp/modules` directory...

 > **Note:** _(You should be on your local `test` branch when you do this to keep your changes in parallel with the master branch)_.
 Add a call to this new module from your `~/.emacs.d/init.el`